adjust/react_native_sdk/README.md

 });
 ```

-Before calling the method, ensure that your app's Info.plist contains an entry for 'NSUserTrackingUsageDescription' explaining your tracking usage, as the app will crash otherwise.
+Before calling the method, make sure that your iOS app's `Info.plist` contains an entry for `NSUserTrackingUsageDescription` key.
+In absence of that key and usage of this method, app will crash.

 ### <a id="skadn-framework"></a>SKAdNetwork framework